Getting A Tour Guide Job

 Tour Guide Training

-Tour guide training is often offered on the job, or like Mr Reed-Drake mentioned above, as a boot camp style pre-season tour where tour guides go on a tour themselves to see what it is like, learn about the sights and locations they visit and enjoy all sorts of training sessions as they travel.
+Tour guide training is often offered on the job, or like Mr. Duggan mentioned above, as a boot camp style pre-season tour where tour guides go on a tour themselves to see what it is like, learn about the sights and locations they visit and enjoy all sorts of training sessions as they travel.
 Training is also offered through various organizations and tour guiding associations where accredited coaches will hold short courses about the tour guiding business.
 Many consider it better to have formal training of this kind because you are better prepared for the tours and stand a better chance of being promoted to a tour director.
 You are taught various procedures and gain vital knowledge that will help you to do your job better.

 Finding Tour Guide Companies and Escort Agencies